 Since ancient times, Osaka has been a gathering place.
 Located at the confluence of a vast web of busy river and sea routes, it naturally grew into a flourishing economic center and became the gateway to Japan for travelers and traders from all over Asia.

 Osaka's Origins Go Back to the 5th Century

-As Buddhism spread, Prince Shotoku constructed (in 593 A.D.)
-Shitennoji Temple in Osaka, and the city became a base for international exchange with the Asian continent.
+As Buddhism spread, Prince Shotoku constructed Shitennoji Temple in Osaka in 593 A.D., and the city became a base for international exchange with the Asian continent.
 In 645 A.D., the Emperor Kotoku moved the capital from Asuka (Nara) to Osaka.
 He built the Naniwanomiya Palace, which is considered to be the oldest palace in Japan.
-Even though the national government later moved to Nagaoka-kyo (Kyoto), then moved to Heijo-kyo (the city of Nara), and then to Heian-kyo (Kyoto), to Kamakura, and finally to Edo (Tokyo), Osaka has continued to serve as a sub-capital, and to play a crucial role as a major gateway for foreign culture and trade.
+Even though the national government later moved to Nagaoka-kyo (Kyoto), then Heijo-kyo (the city of Nara), then Heian-kyo (Kyoto), then Kamakura, and finally to Edo (Tokyo), Osaka has continued to serve as a sub-capital, and to play a crucial role as a major gateway for foreign culture and trade.

 Hideyoshi's Castle Town